-"Martyrology.")
-In Ireland, within memory, the Bible was dragged, kennelled, cut, torn, stamped upon.
-Bishop Jewel tells of a martyr in [the reign of] queen Mary, [who] pleaded the scripture before the bishop in his own defence.
-The bishop, turning to a justice, said, "Nay, if he prates of the Bible, we shall never have done."
-Habemus legem, "We have a law," said he, "and by our law he ought to die." ("Reply to Cole.")
-John Porter, a young man, reads in the Bible set up in Paul's by Bonner in the lord Cromwell's time.
-When Cromwell was dead, Bonner sends for him; accuses him for expounding the Bible to the people: Porter denies any such thing.
-Bonner sends him to Newgate; where he is loaded with irons, hands and legs, and a collar of iron about his neck.
-By a friend's means to the keeper he is somewhat eased, and put among the felons; whom he reproves and instructs, being well acquainted with the scriptures.
-He is complained of; the bishop commands him into the dungeon.
-It is thought, he was put into the engine called "the devil in the neck:" in the night he was heard to groan sadly, in the morning found dead.
+Upon the persecution of the Duke of Guise against the Protestants. at Amiens all the Bibles, Testaments; Psalters, were sought for and openly burnt, at Troys the Bibles were all rent and torn in pieces, at Angees they openly burnt the Bibles in the Market-place; one fair gilt Bible was hung upon an Halberd, and carried in Procession, the Papists faying, Behold, Truth hanged, the Truth of the Hugenots, the Truth of all the Devils, with much collected by Mr. Clark in his Martyrol.
+In Ireland (within memory) the Bible was, dragged, kennelled, cut, torn, stampt upon.
+Bishop femel tells of a Martyr in Q: M. pleaded the Scripture before the Bishop in his own defence; the Bishop turning to a Justice said, nay, if he prates of the Bible, we shall never have done; habemus Legem, we have a Law (faid he) and by our Law he ought to die.
+Rep. to Cole.
+John Porter a young Man, reads in the Bible set up in Pauls by Bonner in the Lord Cromwell's time; when Cromwell was dead.
+Bonner fends for him, accuses him for expounding the Bible to the people, Porter denies any fuch thing; Bonner fends him to Newgate where he is loaded with Irons, hands and leggs, and a Collar of Iron about his neck, by a friends means to the Keeper he is somewhat eased, and put among the Felons, whom he reproves, and instructs, being well acquainted with the Scriptures; he is complained of, the Bishop commands him into the Dangeon, 'tis thought he was put into the Engine called the Devil in the Neck: In the night he was heard to groan fadly, in the morning found dead.

-A poor bookseller in Avignon was burned to ashes for setting to sale some French Bibles: his defence [is] worthy the reading.
-His questions utterly silencing the bishop of Aix, with the rest of the prelates; they gnashed upon him with their teeth, and cried, "To the fire presently!"
-He was led to his execution with two Bibles about his neck; one hanging before, the other behind; as showing the cause of his condemnation.
-So the good man and the Bibles were burnt together.
-(Fox's "Martyrology," Henry VIII.)
+A poor Bookseller in Avignion was burned to Ashes, for setting to sale some French Bibles, his desence worthy the reading, his questions utterly silencing the Bishop of Aix, with the rest of the Prelates; they gnashed upon him with their Teeth, and cried, To the fire presently: He was led to his execution with two Bibles about his neck, one hanging before, the other behind, as shewing the cause of his condemnation; so the good Man and the Eibles were burnt together.
+For